BaBingoBango/One-Step-Ahead/README.md

 To view the privacy policy for the game, visit the [Privacy Policy wiki page](https://github.com/BaBingoBango/One-Step-Ahead/wiki/Privacy-Policy).

 # Licensing and Credit
-To view the third-party content used in the game, navigate to Settings > Licensing and Credit.
+To view the third-party content used in the app, navigate to Settings > Licensing and Credit from the game's main menu.
 The information is also summarized below:

 ## Images